priyanka-nidadavolu/Data-analysis-using-Tableau/README.md

 Seaborn: Seaborn is a library for creating informative and attractive statistical graphics in python.
 This library is based on matplotlib.
 Seaborn offers various features such as built in themes, color  palettes, functions and tools to visualize univariate, bivariate, linear regression, matrices of data,  statistical  time     series   etc   which   lets     us   to     build     complex   visualizations.

-You can refer to the execution by checking this [link](https://colab.research.google.com/drive/1Q6MzuCmg7bv3n3YXMRqiCOoXPTxipYo-)
 <br><br>

 ***TABLEAU SCREENSHOTS***